AndreyAkinshin/aakinshin.net/hugo/content/en/papers/guillamon1998.md

   volume = {27},
   number = {9},
   pages = {2123--2135},
-  author = {Guillamon, A. and Navarro, J. and Ruiz, J.M.}, title = {Kernel density estimation using weighted data}, journal = {Communications in Statistics - Theory and Methods}, }
+  author = {Guillamon, A and Navarro, J and Ruiz, JM}, title = {Kernel density estimation using weighted data}, journal = {Communications in Statistics - Theory and Methods}
+}
 ```